TN423/Aloe/README.md

 ## Data Integration and Component Organization

-  * API and Data Retrieval : the Related Products widget requiring the most expense in data retrieval.
+  * API and Data Retrieval : the Related Products widget is the most 'expensive' in terms of data retrieval.
 However, all 3 components make API calls, which led to some performance challenges.
-We attempted to solve the issue with caching
+We attempted to solve the issue with caching.
   * State management: We did not use a state manager.
-Instead, the Relate Products widget sets a product ID on our top level App component, which then 'drills down' the product ID as a property
+Instead, the Related Products widget sets a product ID on our top level App component, which then 'drills down' the product ID as a property

 ## Build Project